longamu/vise/README.md

 > **This version is no longer maintained.
-Most recent version if available at https://gitlab.com/vgg/vise/**
+Most recent version is available at https://gitlab.com/vgg/vise/**

 # VGG Image Search Engine (VISE)